-Description The subjects comprise a detached two storey villa.
-Accommodation GROUND FLOOR: Entrance Vestibule, Hallway, Lounge open plan to Dining Room, Conservatory, Kitchen, Utility Room, Bedroom, Cloakroom.
-FIRST FLOOR: Landing, Bedroom with En-suite Shower Room, Three further Bedrooms, Bathroom.
-Gross internal floor area (m2) 173 sq.m.
-Neighbourhood and location The property is situated within a modern residential development where surrounding properties are of a similar age and a variety of styles.
-Local amenities are readily available.
-Age Approximately 20 years Weather Overcast and dry following a recent period of mixed weather conditions.
+Description The subjects comprise a detached two storey villa with single storey side and rear extension.
+Accommodation ON GROUND FLOOR: Entrance hall, lounge, dining room, bedroom, toilet, kitchen, sun room.
+ON FIRST FLOOR: Landing, three bedrooms, bathroom.
+Gross internal floor area (m2) 117 sq.m. or thereby Neighbourhood and location The property is situated within an established private residential area where surrounding properties are generally of a similar age and character.
+Local amenities are available within reasonable distance.
+Age 50 years approximately.
+Weather Dull and overcast with intermittent periods of rainfall.
+Weather conditions over recent weeks have been mixed.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Brick construction with pointed finish.
-The adjacent flashings are formed in lead.
+The chimney stack is of masonry construction, rendered on face and adjacent flashings are formed in lead.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.